-DDD including either a Science subject (i.e. Biology, Chemistry, Physics), Sport, Psychology or Mathematics at grade D OR CCC including at least two subjects from the following areas: humanities, computing, art and design, English language or literature.
+CDD including either a Science subject (i.e. Biology, Chemistry, Physics), Sport, Psychology or Mathematics at grade D OR CCC including at least two subjects from the following areas: humanities, computing, art and design, English language or literature.

 MMP in Applied Science, Biomedical Science, Medical Science, Sport or Sports Coaching.
 All other subjects are considered on a case by case basis.
 Please contact us for further advice on your individual circumstances.